 Document Issues and Alternatives

-Expired or Expiring Documents Providers typically refuse registration with documents expiring within 90 days, requiring renewal before service activation.
+Expired or Expiring Documents: Providers typically refuse registration with documents expiring within 90 days, requiring renewal before service activation.
 Plan your registration timing to ensure adequate document validity periods, particularly if your iqama renewal is pending.

 Emergency registration with near-expired documents may be possible through special procedures, though this typically requires additional documentation and may limit available service options.
 Contact provider customer service for emergency registration procedures if needed.

-Missing or Unavailable Documents Alternative documentation may satisfy registration requirements in specific circumstances.
+Missing or Unavailable Documents: Alternative documentation may satisfy registration requirements in specific circumstances.
 Employment letters can substitute for salary certificates, while sponsor letters may replace certain financial verification documents for dependents.

 Providers maintain different policies regarding alternative documentation, with some offering more flexibility than others.
 If standard documents are unavailable, contact multiple providers to understand their alternative documentation policies.